-"The ability to complete all of the necessary paperwork online using the LPA eNVD means we're not having to fill in everything three times like you
+"The ability to complete all of the necessary paperwork online using the LPA eNVD means we're not having to fill in everything three times like you have to with paper versions.

 "The updated eNVD system allows you to only answer questions once - the answers to similar questions are automatically applied across the relevant forms.